-Some time ago I was told that I am going to meet a guy.
+Some time ago I was told that I was going to meet a guy.
 ‘He’s even crazier than you’, told me my managing consultant, referring to the IRONMAN training regime, so I was looking forward to shaking this guy’s hand.His name was Casper Wakefield.
 Our first conversation looked more or less this way:

 Me: I heard you’re crazy.
 What do you do?